tejasvi541/SOEN6011/README.md

 - **FR6:** The function must return the standard deviation as a real number.

+- **FR7:** The user can access the app using GUI.
+- **FR8:** The GUI should maintain history of the calculation till the application is closed or wrong input is fed.
+- **FR9:** The function shall display the array of elements.

 # Non-Functional Requirements

 - **NFR1:** The function must handle large lists of numbers